ietf-wg-nmop/Liaison-Statements-Out/LS-Out-ETSI-ZTM-rev 042024.md

        - [RFC 8345](https://datatracker.ietf.org/doc/html/rfc8345): The Network Topologies Model defines a base model for network topology and inventories.
 Network topology data includes link, node, and terminate-point resources.
-       - [RFC 8795](https://datatracker.ietf.org/doc/html/rfc8795): The TE Topology Model defines a YANG data model for representing and manipulating TE topologies.
+       - [RFC 8795](https://datatracker.ietf.org/doc/html/rfc8795): The Traffic Engineering (TE) Topology Model defines a YANG data model for representing and manipulating TE topologies.
        - [RFC 8346](https://datatracker.ietf.org/doc/html/rfc8346): The Layer 3 Topology Model defines a YANG data model for representing and manipulating Layer 3 topologies.
        - [RFC 8944](https://datatracker.ietf.org/doc/html/rfc8944): The Layer 2 Topology Model defines a YANG data model for representing and manipulating Layer 2 topologies.
-       - [RFC 8675](https://datatracker.ietf.org/doc/html/rfc8675): defines a collection of YANG identities used as interface types for tunnel interfaces.
+       - [RFC 8675](https://datatracker.ietf.org/doc/html/rfc8675): The Tunnel Interface Types Model defines a collection of YANG identities used as interface types for tunnel interfaces.
        - [RFC 9182](https://datatracker.ietf.org/doc/html/rfc9182): The L3VPN Network Model (L3NM) provides a network-centric view of L3VPN services within a network.
        - [RFC 9291](https://datatracker.ietf.org/doc/html/rfc9291): The L2VPN Network Model (L2NM) provides a network-centric view of L2VPN services within a network.
-       - [RFC 9408](https://datatracker.ietf.org/doc/html/rfc9408): The Service Access Point (SAP) model defines a YANG data model for representing an abstract view of the provider network topology that contains the points from which its services can be attached (e.g., basic connectivity, VPN, Network Slices).
+       - [RFC 9408](https://datatracker.ietf.org/doc/html/rfc9408): The Service Attachment Point (SAP) Model defines a YANG data model for representing an abstract view of the provider network topology that contains the points from which its services can be attached (e.g., basic connectivity, VPN, Network Slices) or to retrieve the points where the services are being delivered to customers (including peer networks).

    + Sample device models:

       - [RFC 8530](https://datatracker.ietf.org/doc/html/rfc8530): The Logical Network Element Model defines a logical network element model that can be used to manage the logical resource partitioning that may be present on a network device.
       - [RFC 8529](https://datatracker.ietf.org/doc/html/rfc8529): The Network Instance Model defines a network instance module.
 This module can be used to manage the virtual resource partitioning that may be present on a network device.
-      - [RFC 8348](https://datatracker.ietf.org/doc/html/rfc8348): defines a YANG module for the management of hardware.
+      - [RFC 8348](https://datatracker.ietf.org/doc/html/rfc8348): The Hardware Management Model defines a YANG module for the management of hardware.
-      - [RFC 7317](https://datatracker.ietf.org/doc/html/rfc7317): defines the "ietf-system" YANG module that provides many features such as the configuration and the monitoring of system or system control operations (e.g., shutdown, restart, and setting time) identification.
+      - [RFC 7317](https://datatracker.ietf.org/doc/html/rfc7317): The System Management Model defines the "ietf-system" YANG module that provides many features such as the configuration and the monitoring of system or system control operations (e.g., shutdown, restart, and setting time) identification.
-      - [RFC 8341](https://datatracker.ietf.org/doc/html/rfc8341): defines a network configuration access control YANG module.
+      - [RFC 8341](https://datatracker.ietf.org/doc/html/rfc8341): The Network Configuration Access Control Model defines a network configuration access control YANG module.
-      - [RFC 7224](https://datatracker.ietf.org/doc/html/rfc7224): defines a YANG module for interface type definitions.
+      - [RFC 7224](https://datatracker.ietf.org/doc/html/rfc7224): The Interface Type Model defines a YANG module for interface type definitions.
-      - [RFC 8343](https://datatracker.ietf.org/doc/html/rfc8343): defines a YANG module for the management of network interfaces.
+      - [RFC 8343](https://datatracker.ietf.org/doc/html/rfc8343): The Interface Management Model defines a YANG module for the management of network interfaces.
-      - [RFC 8349](https://datatracker.ietf.org/doc/html/rfc8349): defines a YANG module for routing management.
+      - [RFC 8349](https://datatracker.ietf.org/doc/html/rfc8349): The Routing Management Model defines a YANG module for routing management.
-      - [RFC 8512](https://datatracker.ietf.org/doc/html/rfc8512): defines a YANG module for NAT management.
+      - [RFC 8512](https://datatracker.ietf.org/doc/html/rfc8512): The Network Address Translation (NAT) and Network Prefix Translation (NPT) Model defines a YANG module for NAT management.
-      - [RFC 8519](https://datatracker.ietf.org/doc/html/rfc8519): defines a YANG module for managing Access Control Lists.
+      - [RFC 8519](https://datatracker.ietf.org/doc/html/rfc8519): The Network Access Control Lists (ACLs) Model defines a YANG module for managing ACLs.
       - …

   * Available data models can be retrieved from [6].